Frank Spellman

-Frank Isaac Spellman (September 17, 1922 – January 12, 2017) was an American middleweight Olympic champion weightlifter.
+Frank Isaac Spellman (September 17, 1922 – January 12, 2017) was an American machinist and photographer and a middleweight Olympic champion weightlifter.
 He won a gold medal at the 1948 Olympics, and a bronze medal and a silver medal at the World Championships in 1946–47.
 He also won a gold medal at the 1950 Maccabiah Games.

 In the US, Spellman won the 1946 and 1948 Amateur Athletic Union (AAU) National titles.
 He resumed competing in 1961 and won another AAU title that year.

 Early and personal life

 Spellman was born in Malvern, Pennsylvania, to Sara, an Austrian immigrant and seamstress, and David, a German immigrant and stone quarry foreman who died at forty-eight years of age, and was Jewish.
 He had four siblings.

 From the ages of seven to seventeen, he lived in the Downtown Jewish Orphan Home in Philadelphia; he subsequently lived in South Philadelphia.
+Beginning a long career in the sport, at the age of twenty, he became a US junior champion in middleweight representing the York Barbell Club.

 Drafted in 1942, Spellman served in the United States Army for three years during World War II.
 In 1944, he fought in the Battle of the Bulge.

-After returning from World War II, he lived in, and was a machinist in, York, Pennsylvania.
-Employed by York Barbell, he represented the York Barbell team.
+After returning from World War II, he lived and was a machinist in York, Pennsylvania.
+Employed by York Barbell in Pennsylvania, he represented the York Barbell team.
 In 1952, he moved to Santa Monica, California, where he lived for eighteen years before relocating to Florida.

 In addition to weightlifting, Spellman was a professional photographer.
 He later lived in Gulf Breeze, Florida.

-Spellman died on January 12, 2017, at the age of ninety-four.
+Spellman died on January 12, 2017, at the age of ninety-four at Baptist Hospital in Gold Breeze.
+He was preceded in death by his wife Camylle Spellman.
 He had two brothers, Charlie and Harold, two sisters, Ethyl and Frances, and six children: Danny, Kevin, Katie, Yvonne, Larry, and Steve.
+In addition to photography, he had enjoyed woodworking and playing music as hobbys.